 But while the company is best known as a bank, it’s also one of the largest asset managers in the world.
 J.P.
 Morgan Chase’s asset management arm has nearly $3 trillion in assets under management (AUM), while its investment and corporate banking arm has more than $25 trillion in AUM.

 Given the company’s experience in managing investments for individual and business clients, as well as its massive banking footprint across the U.S., it’s only natural that Chase would eventually roll out a retail brokerage platform for individual investors.
-That platform is You Invest by J.P.
-Morgan Chase.
-Though it was only launched in 2018, it’s already showing plenty of promise with innovative investment options.
+That platform is J.P.
+Morgan Self-Directed Investing.
+Originally launched as You Invest in 2018, J.P.
+Morgan Self-Directed Investing is already showing plenty of promise with innovative investment options.

 You Invest by J. P. Morgan Product Features

 You Invest by J. P. Morgan offers two different investment programs.
 You Invest Trade is a self-directed investment platform, while You Invest portfolios offers several fully managed investment plans for those who want to turn the investing job over to the professionals.

 This is the trading account offered by You Invest by J. P. Morgan.
 There is no minimum initial investment required to open an account.
 Available accounts include individual and joint taxable brokerage accounts, and traditional and Roth IRA accounts.
 There, you can trade individual stocks, exchange-traded funds (ETFs), options, fixed income securities, and mutual funds.